sammaxfleet/thisorthatpp5/README.md

 User Stories -

 1. Install Django smoothly, & any plug ins needed.
 MUST HAVE
-2. Connect to Heroku
+2. Connect to Heroku MUST HAVE
-3. Connect Pep8 & prettier
+3. Connect Pep8 & prettier SHOULD HAVE

 Epic 3 -

 Milestone - Installation Back End

 User stories -

-1. Get Api working
+1. Get Api working - MUST HAVE
-2. Deploy to heroku
+2. Deploy to heroku - MUST HAVE
-3. Turn debug to FALSE
+3. Turn debug to FALSE - MUST HAVE
-4. Secret Key
+4. Secret Key  - MUST HAVE

-Epic 4 - DEsign
+Epic 4 -

+Milestone - Design

-Milestone - Likes when logged in or out is the same utcome.
+User Stories - Likes when logged in or out is the same outcome.

-1. The user can like a Post
+1. The user can like a Post - MUST HAVE
-2. The User can ee the amount of Likes
+2. The User can see the amount of Likes - SHOULD HAVE
-3. Can Unlike
+3. Can Unlike - SHOULD HAVE

-### Follow
+User stories - Following only when logged in.

-- Can follow another User
+- Can follow another User - SHOULD HAVE
-- Can unfollow a User
+- Can unfollow a User - SHOULD HAVE
+- Can't follow when no profile exists - SHOULD HAVE
+- Can follow most popular users at the top of page - SHOULD HAVE

-### Comments
+User Stories - Comments

-- Edit own Comments
+- Edit own Comments - SHOULD HAVE
-- Can Delete a comment
+- Can Delete a comment - SHOULD HAVE
-- Can view other peples comments
+- Can view other poeples comments ( when not logged in) - SHOULD HAVE
+- Can't make a comment if not logged in - SHOULD HAVE

+EPIC 5 -

+Milestone - CRUD PROFILES

--
+USER STORIES - PROFILES

-### Profiles

   - I can view most popular profile
   - View a specific profile page